 Prostate cancer risk is also higher if you have Lynch syndrome.
 Lynch syndrome is also called hereditary non-polyposis colorectal cancer (HNPCC).
 Lynch syndrome is rare but can increase the risk of a number of cancers.
+We have more information about Lynch syndrome on our website (see page 122).

 Talk to your GP if you have a family history of cancer and are worried about your risk of prostate cancer.

-We have more information about family history and cancer in our booklet Cancer genetics - how cancer sometimes runs in families (see page 136).
+We have more information about family history and cancer in our booklet Cancer genetics - how cancer sometimes runs in families (see page 122).